liferay/liferay-docs/discover/portal/articles/02-web-experience-management/03-staging-content-for-publication/01-enabling-staging.markdown

 +$$$

 **Important:** When applying patches to a remote staging environment, you must apply patches to all of your servers being used.
-Servers on different patch levels is generally not a good practice, but it is essential that all servers are updated with the same patch to ensure remote staging works correctly.
+Having servers on different patch levels is not a good practice.
+It is essential that all servers are updated to the same patch level to ensure remote staging works correctly.

 $$$